pontus-vision/pontus-vision/README.md

 # PontusVision
-[Pontus Vision](https://www.pontusvision.com) is a platform for data mapping and management of personal data.
-It is an open source project to help companies catalogue their data to help with data protection regulations, such as CCPA, LGPD and GDPR
+[Pontus Vision](https://www.pontusvision.com) is an open source platform for data mapping and management of personal data.
+It helps companies comply with data protection regulations, such as CCPA, LGPD and GDPR.

 ## Why PontusVision
 Pontus Vison has the following benefits: